Fact Sheet 24:

 Privacy Rights Clearinghouse

-The Gramm-Leach-Bliley Act (GLB) (also known as the Financial Services Modernization Act) provides you some minimal rights to protect your financial privacy.
+The Gramm-Leach-Bliley Act (GLB) (also known as the Financial Services Modernization Act) provides you with some rights to protect your financial privacy.
 However, the burden is on you to assert your rights.

 GLB's financial privacy rule (15 U.S.C.§§ 6801-6809) requires your financial institution to provide you with an annual privacy notice that describes three things:

-- Right to Opt-Out: Your financial institution must explain your ability to prevent the sale of your customer data to third parties.
+- Right to Opt-Out: Your financial institution must explain your ability to prevent the sharing of your customer data with third parties.

 - Safeguards: Financial institutions are required to develop policies to prevent unauthorized access to confidential financial information.
 These policies must be disclosed to you.

-GLB does not give you a great deal of control over your financial privacy.
-It only gives you the right to opt-out of certain types of information sharing.
-"Opt-out" is contrary to the "opt-in" approach preferred by most consumer and privacy advocates.
+GLB gives you the right to opt-out of certain types of information sharing.
 With opt-out, you give your implied consent by failing to respond to the privacy notice sent to you by your financial company.
 So, if you say nothing, it means "yes, you can share my data."
 The default for the opt-out approach is that your data is shared until and unless you notify the company otherwise.

 How will I receive my annual privacy notice from a financial institution?